DeNederlandscheBank/nqm/README.md

-conda env create -f environment_cross_platform.yml conda activate fairseq_local pip install subword_nmt cd fairseq pip install --editable ./
+conda env create -f environment_cross_platform.yml conda activate fairseq_local pip install subword_nmt pip install --editable ./fairseq

-# on MacOS:
-# CFLAGS="-stdlib=libc++" pip install --editable ./
 ```

 When working on this project using MacOS, working with the conda environment
 has been more stable.
-When you want to use jupyter notebooks, then 'nb_conda'
+When you want to use jupyter notebooks, then `nb_conda`
 has to be installed additionally.

 Another option is to use pip together with your favourite virtual environment
 application.

     pip install -r requirements.txt
-    pip install fairseq
+    pip install --editable ./fairseq

 First installing the 'requirements.txt' including pytorch amongst others and
 then 'fairseq' separately prevents possible issues with Intel OpenMP library.

+__Remark__: The source code in this repo is compatible with the version of fairseq from the
+following repo (<!-- TODO: add Repo -->).
+This repo has some adjustments for using the replacement,
+pointer-generator and alignment model.
+Via the Python Package Index, version 0.10.2 is available at the moment.
+However, in
+the meantime the storing and saving of checkpoints has been adapted in fairseq and is not
+backwards compatible to 0.10.2.
+With a
+new update of the PyPI version, it might be possible to use to the version installed with pip.
+Please pay attention
+that for certain models, the corresponding model file needs to be placed in the correct directory.

 ## Template files